 The Bonds are special fund obligations of the University, payable solely from General Revenues, as defined herein.
 General Revenues include all non-appropriated income, revenues and receipts of the University if and to the extent such funds are not restricted in their use by law, regulation or contract.
 The University reserves the right to include in General Revenues other sources of revenue or income upon compliance with certain conditions, and to exclude items from General Revenues in the future.
-A portion of the debt service on the Bonds is also payable from Building Fees and money and investments in the University of Washington Bond Retirement Fund, as such terms are defined herein.
 The Bonds are not general obligations of the University or the State.
 The full faith and credit of the University is not pledged to the payment of the Bonds.
 The University has no taxing power.
 See "SECURITY FOR THE BONDS."